Oligarchy: Athens

-The Ancient Greek word oligarchia is used by historians of Ancient Greece to describe the position of the Eupatridae, the aristocratic elite, of the city-state of Athens.
-However, in the mid-6th century BC, the tyrant Pisistratus dismantled this structure and replaced it with a semi-popular autocratic system.
-As Pisistratus was succeeded by his two sons, Hippias and Hipparchus, the tyranny became increasingly more unpopular in Athens, especially among the aristocracy.
+The Ancient Greek word oligarchia is used by historians of Ancient Greece to describe the position of the Eupatridae, the aristocratic elite, of the city-state of Athens before the succession of the tyrant Pisistratus in the mid-6th century BC, who dismantled this structure and replaced it with a semi-popular autocratic system.

 In 510 BC, the influential and exiled Athenian aristocrat Cleisthenes, of the powerful Alcmaeonid clan, convinced King Cleomenes I of Sparta to invade Athens, in order to overthrow Hippias.
 Cleomenes installed Isagoras, Cleisthenes's rival, as an oligarch.
 Over the next few years, Cleisthenes and Isagoras entered into a power struggle.
 With Isagoras calling for the Spartans to return to the city in support of him, Cleisthenes mobilised the middle class and overthrew Isagoras in the 508–507 BC Athenian Revolution.
 Cleisthenes' reforms laid the foundation for Athenian democracy.

 Reaction against the Spartan hegemony also turned several oligarchies in the Peloponnese into democracies.
 However, the elite soon came into conflict with the people, or demos, specifically in Aegina, Syracuse, and Naxos in the 500s and 490s BC.
 Soon many city-states had settled into a fairly constant system of plutocracy (rule by the rich), with the demos being used periodically by the weaker party and otherwise being out of power.
 Many nominally democratic Greek city-states, despite frequent revolt by the demos, remained firmly controlled by the wealthy elite, who spurned attempts to allow commoners into power.

-In 493 BC, a member of the middle class (Note: Plutarch described his birth as "lowly", and his family as "too obscure to further his reputation".
-He is known to have not been a citizen at birth, as his mother was not Athenian; however, his father was descended from an Athenian priestly family, the Lycomidae.) named Themistocles became archon.
-This may not have led to any political change on its own, but Themistocles, to counter the threat of the rising Persians to the east, greatly increased the power of the Athenian navy, which allowed the lower classes, through their military might, to influence Athenian politics.
+In 493 BC, Themistocles became archon and greatly increased the power of the Athenian navy, which allowed the lower classes, through their military might, to influence Athenian politics.
 The first of a group of Athenian populists, Themistocles ruled Athens for over twenty years, and is best known as the victor of the Greco-Persian Wars.